-Welcome to the Pet Advertising Advisory Group (PAAG) website.
-We are an advisory group made up of animal welfare organisations, specialists, vets, and Defra representatives working to promote responsible pet advertising.
-We aim to:
+We are an advisory group made up of animal welfare organisations, trade associations and veterinary bodies.
+Defra, DAERA in Northern Ireland and the Scottish Government have endorsed PAAG’s work to promote responsible pet advertising.

 - Ensure that where pet animals are advertised for sale this is done legally and ethically

 - Engage with websites and publications to ensure they have up to date knowledge on animal welfare issues in relation to advertising pets for sale

 - Highlight illegal adverts to website providers so that they can be removed promptly

 - Encourage those websites which advertise pets for sale to self regulate and comply with agreed minimum standards which underpin a legal and ethical approach to the trade in pets